dropstream/amazon_sp_clients/README.md

 At the time of writing there isn't any official Ruby lib for Amazon SP API.
 They do however provide OpenAPI json specs for each of their (separate now) APIs.

-This repo allows selective generation of API gems, and wrapping them as a single gem.
+This gem contains generated gems for selected APIs along code to help with generating the code and adding new APIs to this gem.

 ## How does it work?